 We believe in the one true, holy and living God, Eternal Spirit, who is Creator, Sovereign and Preserver of all things visible and invisible.
 He is infinite in power, wisdom, justice, goodness, and love, and rules with gracious regard for the well-being and salvation of all people, to the glory of His name.
 We believe the one God reveals Himself as the Trinity: Father, Son, and Holy Spirit, distinct but inseparable, eternally one in essence and power.

 We believe in Jesus Christ, truly God and truly man, in whom the divine and human natures are perfectly and inseparably united.
 He is the eternal Word made flesh, the only begotten Son of the Father, born of the Virgin Mary by the power of the Holy Spirit.
-As ministering Servant he lived, suffered, and died on the cross.
+Jesus lived, suffered, and died on the cross to pay for the sins of all humankind.
 He was buried, rose from the dead, and ascended into heaven to be with the Father, from whence he shall return.
-He is eternal Savior and Mediator, who intercedes for us, and by him all men will be judged.
+He is eternal Savior and Mediator, who continually intercedes for us, and forgives all who call out to Him.

 The Holy Spirit

 We believe in the Holy Spirit who proceeds from and is one in being with the Father and the Son.
 He convinces the world of sin, of righteousness, and of judgement.
 He leads men through faithful response to the gospel into the fellowship of the Church.
 He comforts, sustains, and empowers the faithful and guides them into all truth.

 Salvation comes by believing in Jesus Christ's atonement for our sins by His death on the cross.
 We understand that Jesus is both fully man and fully God.
 The offering that Christ freely made on the cross is a perfect and sufficient sacrifice for the sins of the whole world.
 No other satisfaction is possible or required.
 After conversion, we are called to begin following His teachings to become more like Him.